-The level of seismicity within recent history (last 50 years) of the San Diego area is relatively low compared to other areas of southern California and northwestern Baja California.
-Only a few small to moderate earthquakes have been reported in the greater San Diego area during the period of instrumental recordings, which began in the early 1900s.
-Most of the high seismic activity in the region is associated with the Elsinore Fault Zone and the San Jacinto Fault Zone, located approximately 29 and 65 kilometers northeast of the site respectively.
-In the western portion of San Diego County a series of small-to-moderate earthquakes in July 1985 were reportedly associated with the Rose Canyon Fault Zone (Reichle, 1985).
-The largest event in that series was M4.7, which was centered within San Diego Bay.
-A similar series of earthquakes in coastal San Diego occurred in 1964 (Simons, 1979).
+The level of seismicity within recent history (last 50 years) of the San Diego area is relatively low compared to other areas of southern California and northwestern Baja

+California.
+Only a few small to moderate earthquakes have been reported in the greater San the San Jacinto Fault Zone, located approximately 29 and 65 kilometers northeast of the site respectively.
+In the western portion of San Diego County a series of small-to-moderate earthquakes in July 1985 were reportedly associated with the Rose Canyon Fault Zone